weecology/lab-manual/Graduating:-SNRE.md

 - 90 graduate level credit hours.
 - Passing the qualifying exam
 - Passing the defense
-- Submitting a correctly formatted dissertation.
+- Submit a correctly formatted dissertation.
+- Submit the Graduate Survey
+- Submit the Proquest agreement

 All these steps are logged in the [Graduate Information Management Systems (GIMS)](https://gradschool.ufl.edu/gimsportal/gatorlink/portal.asp).
 They also have very strict deadlines outlined below.